Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 17. “Stand with the oppressed people of Venezuela yearning to be free.”
 (This has been a priority for Trump’s administration, including recognizing interim president Juan Guaidó.)

 18. Be a “true friend to Israel.”
 Trump says the United States will “be working with Israel very closely, very, very closely.”
-(Prime Minister Benjamin Netanyahu has said Trump was the greatest friend Israel ever had.)
+(Prime Minister Benjamin Netanyahu has said Trump was the greatest friend Israel had.)

 19. Immediately ask the generals to present a plan within 30 days to defeat and destroy the Islamic State.
 (Trump did this upon assuming the presidency.
 The caliphate has been essentially eliminated, though that builds upon progress from the prior administration.)